jimburton/scrabble/chapters/Chapter5.md

   _ <- playGame (newGame1P p1Name theGen d)
   return ()
 ```
-The `playGame` function just prints the details of the two players then passes the game
+The `playGame` function prints the details of the two players then passes the game
-to the `takeTurn` function, which is the top level of the loop that actually plays the game.
+to the `takeTurn` function.
+This is the top level of the loop that actually plays the game.

-It prints the current state of the board then checks whether the game is over.
-If so, it
+The `takeTurn` function prints the current state of the board then
+checks whether the game is over.
+If so, it prints the result.
+If not,
-prints the result.
-If not, it checks whose turn it it.
-If the current player is a human
+it checks whose turn it is.
+If the current player is a human player,
-player, it calls the function that reads a move from the terminal.
-Otherwise, it calls the
+it calls the function that reads a move from the terminal.
+Otherwise,
-function that plays an AI move.
+it calls the function that plays an AI move.

+To make the process of entering text nicer we use the `haskeline`
+library.
+That means we can use the backspace and arrow keys when
+entering a move -- otherwise we would have to type everything
+perfectly the first try. `haskeline` reads input from users into its
+own monadic type, `InputT`.
+Any time we want to run an `IO` action
+inside an `InputT` action we need to "lift" the `IO` action using
+`liftIO` which has the type `MonadIO m => IO a -> m a`.

+The second argument to `takeTurn` is a `Maybe Text` that allos us to
+display an optional message to the user.
+Within the function the
+`gameOver` field of the game is checked.
+If it is true, we pass the game
+to the `doGameOver` function.
+Otherwise, either an AI player or a human
+player takes a turn.

 ```haskell
 takeTurn :: Game -- ^ The game